Books for preparing toddlers for new babies

 Topsy and Tim: The New Baby

 It’s hard for young children to imagine what having a real baby will actually be like.
-Topsy and Tim: The New Baby (by Jean and Gareth Adamson) introduces toddlers and preschoolers to some of the realities to expect after the baby arrives – including breastfeeding, baby bath time, and sleeping arrangements.
+Topsy and Tim: The New Baby (by Jean and Gareth Adamson) introduces toddlers and pre-schoolers to some of the realities to expect after the baby arrives – including breastfeeding, baby bath time, and sleeping arrangements.
 A great launchpad for opening up conversations about jealousy, changes and new routines.

-Told through the eyes of a new big sister / new big brother, I’m a Big Sisterand I’m a Big Brother explore the ups and downs of having a new sibling and help to reassure your child that s/he is still loved and special.
+Told through the eyes of a new big sister / new big brother, I’m a Big Sister and I’m a Big Brother (by Joanna Cole) explore the ups and downs of having a new sibling and help to reassure your child that s/he is still loved and special.
 A good book for prompting conversations about how your child feels once the new baby has arrived.

 New Baby board books

-This series of four board books (Waiting for Baby (New Baby), My New Baby, You and Me!
-(New Baby) and Look at Me!
-(New Baby)) will accompany your child through the whole journey of pregnancy, the arrival of a new baby and becoming an older sibling with all the trials and rewards that those changes bring.
+This series of four board books by Rachel Fuller (Waiting for Baby, My New Baby, You and Me! and Look at Me! will accompany your child through the whole journey of pregnancy, the arrival of a new baby and becoming an older sibling with all the trials and rewards that those changes bring.

 Sophie and the New Baby

-Sophie and the New Baby (Anholt Family Favourites) is a good choice for slightly older children and tackles the difficult issue of what it feels like for a child when everything changes.
+Sophie and the New Baby (by Laurence Anholt)is a good choice for slightly older children and tackles the difficult issue of what it feels like for a child when everything changes.
 A touching tale with a wit and humour that makes it a great read to snuggle up with.

 If the arrival of a new baby is going to bring lots of changes, you might also want to take a look at these Books for helping children cope with change.
 If sibling rivalry is the issue, try these Children’s books about sibling rivalry.